Nextiva / Blog / Customer Experience

 YouTube Video

-Measuring CX without the right KPIs is like baking a cake with salt instead of sugar — wrong ingredients, wrong results.
-The right customer experience analytics rely on clear, trackable metrics.
+Measuring customer experience without the right KPIs is like baking a cake with salt instead of sugar — wrong ingredients, wrong results.
+The right analytics rely on clear, trackable metrics.

 Here are some of the most important ones, plus how to calculate them: